Your First Composition

 - Find "frequency" in the Variable Widget

-- Look at the "Raw" expression field and replace it with:
+- Replace the expression with:

 module.baseNote.getVariable('frequency').mul(new Fraction(3, 2))- Click Save